O'Day retires following 15 seasons for 6 major league teams

-ATLANTA (AP) Right-hander Darren O'Day, who posted a 4.15 ERA in 28 games with the Atlanta Braves in 2022, announced Monday he is retiring after 15 seasons for six teams in the major leagues.
+ATLANTA — Right-hander Darren O'Day, who posted a 4.15 ERA in 28 games with the Atlanta Braves in 2022, announced he is retiring after 15 seasons for six teams in the major leagues.

 O’Day said on his Twitter account “it’s finally time to hang ’em up.”